About the Mental Health Services Act

 The MHSA addresses a broad continuum of prevention, early intervention, and service needs:

-The Hope Center is a client and family member center that provides peer-to-peer education, support, prevention services, wellness activities, and system navigation.
+The Hope Center is a peer-run center that provides peer-to-peer education and support, system navigation and linkage to services.